anijitsahu/simple-aws-lambda-hello-world/README.md

 This example demonstrates how to deploy a [NodeJS](https://nodejs.org/en/docs/) function running on [AWS Lambda](https://aws.amazon.com/lambda/) using the traditional [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/intro) Framework.
 The deployed function works with ```httpApi``` event definitions.

-This Example works with `httpApi` events.

 When deployed the [AWS Lambda](https://aws.amazon.com/lambda/) function shows greeting messages.
-All the fuctions can be invoked  by an [AWS HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop.html) event.
+All the functions can be invoked  by an [AWS HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop.html) event.

 All *logs* for the function is kept in [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/) i.e *persistent*.